majumderb/sanskrit-ocr/README.md

 nmt/nmt_data contains the data files.
 1. Training files (train_BPE.src and train_BPE.trg) contain the BPE encoded input strings which were the output of the OCR system.
 2. Testing files (test_BPE.src and test_BPE.trg) contain the BPE encoded input strings for testing.
 These strings are taken from *Gita* and *Sahasranama* manuscripts.
+3. Validation files (valid_BPE.src and valid_BPE.trg) contain the BPE encoded strings for validation.
-3. Vocabulary file vocab_BPE.src contains the shared vocabulary obtained after BPE.
+4. Vocabulary file vocab_BPE.src contains the shared vocabulary obtained after BPE.
 This vocab file can contain specific tokens which are only to be copied.
 In our experiement, we used the complete shared vocabulary as tokens which need to be copied and/or generated.

 ## Commands